 The equation for prime cost is:

-Labor + COGS = Prime Cost
+Prime cost = Labor + COGS

-5. Food Cost Percentage
+5. Food cost percentage

 Food cost percentage represents the difference between the cost of creating a specific menu item (the cost of all of the ingredients in a dish) and the selling price of that item.

-The equation for food cost percentage is:
+The equation and breakdown for food cost percentage is:

-6. Gross Profit
+6. Gross profit

-Gross profit shows the profit a restaurant makes after accounting for its cost of goods sold.
-The resulting gross profit represents the money available to put towards paying off fixed expenses and profit.
-To calculate gross profit, subtract the total cost of goods sold during a specific time period from your total revenue (the total sales of food, beverages, and merchandise).
+Gross profit formula shows the profit a restaurant makes after accounting for its cost of goods sold.
+The resulting gross profit represents the money available to put towards paying off fixed expenses and take away as actual profit.

 If a restaurant's total sales number for the month is $15,107 and its cost of goods sold is $5,293, the restaurant's gross profit for the month is equal to $15,107 (total sales) - $5,293 (COGS) or $9,814.